 Menorca is a small island that has been fought over for centuries.
-Cousins to Ibiza and Mallorca, this land mass in the Mediterranean is now Spanish territory, but has changed hands countless times through strategic naval takeovers, religious inquisitions and overall migration patterns.
+Cousins to Ibiza and Mallorca, this land mass in the Mediterranean is now Spanish territory but has changed hands countless times through strategic naval takeovers, religious inquisitions, and overall migration patterns.
 My head spun while I tried to keep track of the timeline!

-Cova d’en Xoroi
+Explore Cova d’en Xoroi

 During the day before sunset the crowds are fairly tame for a casual cocktail, but the huge DJ stage and lighting system makes me think things really heat up after dark.

-Boat ride from Mahón
+Take a Boat ride from Mahón

-It’s all about the ambiance at this vineyard and winery in Menorca.
+Ambiance abounds at this vineyard and winery in Menorca.
 The wine and food isn’t half bad either!
-Go as sunset to see rays to pop through the leafy grape vines and snag the best table outside on the veranda.
+The ideal time to visit is when the sun starts to set to see rays to pop through the leafy grape vines and snag the best table outside on the veranda.

-Fort de Marlborough
+Go Back in Time at Fort de Marlborough

 Do something new (or something nostalgic) with your group and wrangle up the trusty steeds.
 We loved horseback riding along the rocky coastline as a squad.
 The island has their own breed of gentle, jet-black horses that are a delight to ride.

-Menorca Craft Centre
+Enjoy the Menorca Craft Centre

 Take a break from the heat and check out some beautiful exhibits at this newly designed museum.
 The video interviews of local craftspeople is well worth the visit.
 See some of the textiles, woodworking and steel crafts in the center, then head for the gift shop to pick up some local handmade items.

+This brings us to the last item on our Menorca guide: Monte Toro.
 It’s the tallest point on the island of Menorca with the prettiest views.
 Take your wheels up the mountain/hill for panoramic views of the Mediterranean.
 Plus, there’s a beautiful church at the summit with an interesting history.